 Explore what a respiratory therapist does

 Respiratory therapists are essential to any health care team.
-They work alongside doctors and nurses to treat patients ranging from premature infants whose lungs are not fully developed, to elderly people with heart and lung disease.
-They help patients with chronic asthma or emphysema, as well as provide emergency care to patients who are experiencing a heart attack, stroke, trauma or shock.
+They work with doctors and nurses to treat patients ranging from premature infants whose lungs are not fully developed to elderly people with heart and lung disease.
+They help patients with chronic asthma or emphysema and provide emergency care to patients with a heart attack, stroke, trauma, or shock.

 The Respiratory Care Program (Minnesota) is an accredited program.

 The Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).

 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an "outcomes based" process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
 Student and graduate outcomes for programs are listed in the CoARC Programmatic Outcomes Data.